marybethbrauns/mathstats/README.md

 | 5   | -0.6752                   | -0.6591     | 0.0161|
 | 6   | 0.6808                    | 0.6826      | 0.0018|

+#### Enhanced Explanation of Figure 6

+**Figure 6: Effect of λ and Step Size on Numerical Stability** (stiffness_parameter_impact_numerical_stability_analysis.png) reveals several critical behaviors that might initially appear unusual but are mathematically correct:

+1. **Near-Vertical Line Segments**: The nearly vertical blue line segments for the λ = -50, h = 0.5 case are not visualization errors but rather the mathematical reality of catastrophic instability.
+These dramatic jumps occur because:
+   - The amplification factor |1 + hλ| = 24 causes each error to multiply 24-fold per step
+   - This creates enormous "jumps" that appear as near-vertical lines when plotted
+   - The solution alternates in sign with each step (due to the negative amplification factor)
+   - The magnitude increases by roughly a factor of 24 each time

+2. **Initial Steep Segments**: The purple line (λ = -50, h = 0.1) also begins with a steep segment that quickly stabilizes.
+This behavior occurs because:
+   - The homogeneous solution component (proportional to e^(-50x)) decays extremely rapidly
+   - Initially, this component causes steep changes in the solution
+   - After a short time (x > 0.2), this transient component has essentially vanished
+   - The solution then tracks the particular solution (sin(x) + cos(x)) with good accuracy

+3. **Surprising Stability**: Even though λ = -50, h = 0.1 violates the theoretical stability condition (h ≤ 0.04), the solution remains stable and reasonably accurate.
+This apparent contradiction illustrates that stability analysis based solely on the homogeneous equation can sometimes be overly conservative when forcing terms are present.

+The shaded region in the figure marks where catastrophic instability begins for the λ = -50, h = 0.5 case, visually emphasizing the boundary between computational feasibility and failure.

 #### Comprehensive Explanation of Surprising Stability

 The most striking observation is the unexpected stability of the solution with h = 0.1 despite violating the homogeneous stability condition (h ≤ 0.04).
 This apparent paradox can be explained through a detailed analysis of the full system dynamics.

-**Figure 6: Effect of λ and Step Size on Numerical Stability** (stiffness_parameter_impact_numerical_stability_analysis.png) dramatically illustrates all four cases.
-The figure clearly shows the catastrophic instability for λ = -50 with h = 0.5, where the solution rapidly diverges from the exact solution.
-In contrast, the other three cases remain stable, with the λ = -50, h = 0.1 case showing surprisingly good accuracy despite technically violating the stability condition.
-The vertical line in the figure marks the point where catastrophic instability begins for the λ = -50, h = 0.5 case.

 The general solution to the ODE consists of two components:
 1. A homogeneous solution component (proportional to e^(λx))